 Job Trends for Accountants in Florida

 CPAs involved in investigative accounting are credited with building the body of evidence responsible for prosecuting both white-collar crimes and the illicit money laundering activities of organized crime syndicates.
-Forensic accounting is emerging as one of the hottest jobs in accounting, and in Florida, major accounting firms like the Sanford Barrows Group, LLC as well as Miami’s U.S. Marshals Service, retain these professionals for their unique investigative expertise.
+Forensic accounting is emerging as one of the hottest jobs in accounting, and in Florida, major accounting firms like the Sanford Barrows Group, LLC as well as Miami’s U.S. Marshals Service, retain these professionals for their unique investigative expertise.<!- mfunc feat_school ->

 According to the Florida Institute of Certified Public Accountants, one of the biggest areas of employment for Florida’s accountants is in the world of big business.
 Corporate accountants serve as accounting managers, internal auditors, and financial control officers for the many fortune 500 companies headquartered here, including Fidelity National Financial in Jacksonville and the corporate offices of specialty retailer Office Depot located in Boca Raton.
-Financial advisers serve institutions like Edward Jones in Orlando or JPMorgan Chase, which has a corporate office in Tampa.
+Financial advisers serve institutions like Edward Jones in Orlando or JPMorgan Chase, which has a corporate office in Tampa.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Job Growth and Salary Expectations for Accountants in Florida

-The field of accounting is booming in Florida as Wall Street firms relocate their offices to business-friendly cities like Jacksonville where operational costs and tax rates are lower than almost anywhere on the east coast, and a whole lot lower than in New York where most of these firms hail from.
-And according to a 2018 article in Bloomberg, there are corporate defectors coming down south as well, with the state’s reputation as a tax haven pulling in former talent from Morgan Stanley and Squared Capital, along with other fund managers coming to set up shop.
+The field of accounting is booming in Florida as Wall Street firms relocate their offices to business-friendly cities like Jacksonville where operational costs and tax rates are lower than almost anywhere on the East coast, and a whole lot lower than in New York where most of these firms hail from.
+And according to a recent article in Bloomberg, there are corporate defectors coming down south, as well, with the state’s reputation as a tax haven pulling in former talent from Morgan Stanley and Squared Capital, along with other fund managers coming to set up shop.

-According to the US Bureau of Labor Statistics, in 2018 Florida was home to the fourth highest number of accountants and auditors in the country.
-In particular, Tallahassee had the sixth highest concentration of accounting jobs of any city in the nation.
+According to the Bureau of Labor Statistics (BLS), in May 2020, Florida was home to the fourth highest number of accountants and auditors in the country.

-And the number of accounting positions in Florida is increasing faster than in the US as a whole.
-The total number of accounting jobs in the state is expected to increase by 20% between 2016 and 2026 according to the Florida Department of Economic Opportunity.
-This along with normal changes in the workforce will result in 16,720 positions for accountants opening up each year over this ten-year period.
+Plus, the number of accounting positions in Florida is increasing faster than in the U.S. as a whole.
+The total number of accounting jobs in the state is expected to increase by 13.9% between 2018 and 2028 according to the Florida Department of Economic Opportunity.
+New jobs, along with normal changes in the workforce, will result in 9,040 average annual job openings in the ten-year period leading to 2028.